cloudthat-devops/genpact_capstone_batch1/README.md

 ### Code is provided for the tasks but somewhere code is missing, and format is not appropriate.
 So, do it yourself and complete the provided tasks.

-### TASK 1:Create a Restful API in python with Flask for displaying the list of employees with browser and Postman, record the screenshots for both.
+### TASK 1: Create a Restful API in python with Flask for displaying the list of employees with browser and Postman, record the screenshots for both.

 ### TASK 2: Create a Restful API in python with Flask for displaying a particular emp_no. record with browser and Postman, record the screenshots for both.

 ### TASK 3: Create a Restful API in python with Flask for the CRUD operations specifically get, put, delete with Postman only, record the screenshots for three of operations.

-<a href="https://github.com/cloudthat-devops/genpact_capstone_batch1/tree/main/terraform">See the Terraform files here</a>
+<a href="https://github.com/cloudthat-devops/genpact_capstone_batch1/blob/main/Readme_python.md">See the Python task copyable link here</a>

 ## Task :